Luca1991/Puzzle-Bobble-Grub2-Theme/README.md

 - Suggested Grub2 resolution: 1920x1080

+- If you are using Arch Linux, you can directly install this AUR package: https://aur.archlinux.org/packages/puzzle-bobble-grub2-theme/

 # Bugs

 If you found a bug, feel free to open an issue or send a PR :)